English (ENGL)

 Exploration of one or more major writers, genres, literary movements, issues, or ideologies since World War II.
 Sample topics: Experimental Narrative, US-Latin American Literature and Culture, The Postmodern Novel.
 May be repeated for credit when topics vary.

-ENGL 5349 Topics and Genres in Literature
+ENGL 5349 Topics in Literature and Culture

 3 Semester Credit Hours (3 Lecture Hours)